-Economic - (Impact on the Economy of the Shire and Region)
+Economic - (Impact on the Economy of the Shire and Region) There are no economic impacts on the community.

-The appointments support the community and there is no negative impact on the quality of life.
+Social - (Quality of life to community and/or affected landowners) The appointments support the community and there is no negative impact on the quality of life.

-There is no negative impact on the natural or built environment.
+Environment - (Impact on environment's sustainability) There is no negative impact on the natural or built environment.